trilitech/tezos-developer-docs/src/pages/nft/build-an-nft-marketplace/index.md

 TAQ_LIGO_IMAGE=ligolang/ligo:0.60.0 taq compile nft.jsligo
 ```

+{% callout type="note" %}
-> Note : to be sure that taqueria will use a correct version of ligo containing the ligo package installer w/ Docker fix, we set the env var `TAQ_LIGO_IMAGE`
+To be sure that taqueria will use a correct version of ligo containing the ligo package installer w/ Docker fix, we set the env var `TAQ_LIGO_IMAGE`
+{% /callout %}

 The contract compiles, now let's write `Transfer,Balance_of,Update_operators` entrypoints.
 We will do a passthrough call to the underlying library.
 On `main` function, **replace the default cases code by this one**